 Gas servicing for home owners - annual service only

 - a survey of the property’s gas boiler and all other gas ‘space heaters’ undertaken by competent personnel

 - gas servicing of the property’s gas boiler and all other gas ‘space heaters’.
-This service will be carried out to the manufacturer’s instructions
+This service will be carried out to the manufacturer’s instructions.

-If the contractor concludes that remedial work is required to return the boiler to a serviceable condition, and if they are able to carry out the works, the homeowner will be supplied with a copy of the survey’s findings detailing all the works required together with a breakdown of costs.
+If the contractor decides that work is required to return the boiler to a serviceable condition, and if they are able to carry out the works, the homeowner will be supplied with a copy of the survey’s findings detailing all the works required together with a breakdown of costs.
 The cost of any remedial works will be in addition to the servicing fee.